 - 4. Hearing Officer Authority.
 A Hearing Officer shall have the authority to: - a.
 Administer oaths and affirmations; - Cause the Rental Housing Committee to issue subpoenas for the attendance of persons to testify and to produce books, records, papers, and other material related to the issues raised in a Petition; - c.
-Cause inspections to be made of the property that is the subject of a Petition, in accordance with the procedures of Chapter 6, Section C.6; - d.
+Cause inspections to be made of the property that is the subject of a Petition, in accordance with the procedures of Chapter 5, Section C.5; - d.
 Rule on offers of proof and receive relevant evidence; - e.
 Control the course of the hearing; - f.
 Rule on procedural requests; - g.
 Render decisions on Petitions; and - h.
 Take other action authorized by the rules and regulations adopted by the Rental Housing Committee. - 5.
 Review of Hearing Officers' Performance.
-The Rental Housing Committee or its designee will periodically review the performance of Hearing Officers or, if applicable, of a third-party service provider.
-In its sole discretion, the Rental Housing Committee or its designee will have the authority to execute or terminate agreements with Hearing Officers who are independent contractors and/or third-party service providers.
-The Rental Housing Committee or its designee will also provide training for Hearing Officers.
+The Rental Housing Committee will periodically review the performance of Hearing Officers or, if applicable, of a third-party service provider.
+In its sole discretion, the Rental Housing Committee will have authority to execute or terminate agreements with Hearing Officers who are independent contractors and/or third-party service providers.
+The Rental Housing Committee will also provide training for Hearing Officers.